mhasse1/rcforge/rc-scripts/README.md

 - `[environment]`: One of "common", "bash", or "zsh"
 - `[description]`: Brief description of what the script does

+IMPORTANT!
+No white space may be used in file names.

 ## Best Practices

 - Use the same sequence number for similar functions across different shells